Onesimus (Bostonian): Personal life

 Onesimus earned independent wages and afforded a household for himself and the wife he took while serving the Mather family.
 It is unclear whether his wife was a free woman.
 They had two children, both of whom died before they were ten years old.
 His son, Onesimulus, died in 1714.
 Katy, his second child, died due to consumption.
 Culturally, Puritans believed that children "belonged to God", and parents were admonished to be prepared for the loss of a child.
-Likely, this belief was connected to the fact that, between 1640 and 1759, one in four children died before the age of ten.
-After their deaths, Mather attempted to convert Onesimus to Christianity, overtures Onesimus rejected.
-Mather saw his inability to convert his slave as his failure as a Puritan evangelist and head of his household, as Onesimus’ refusal was supposed to bring God's displeasure on the Mather family.
-Onesimus was catechized in his free time, as Mather attempted to convert him to the Christian faith.
-Onesimus’ refusal to convert led to Mather's unhappiness with his presence in the household.
+Likely, this belief was connected to the fact that, between 1640 and 1759, one in four children died before age ten.

+After the deaths of his children, Mather attempted to convert Onesimus to Christianity, overtures Onesimus rejected.
+Mather saw his inability to convert the man he enslaved as his failure as a Puritan evangelist and head of his household, as Onesimus' refusal was supposed to bring God's displeasure on the Mather family.
+Onesimus was catechized in his free time as Mather attempted to convert him to Christianity.
+Onesimus' refusal to convert led to Mather's unhappiness with his presence in the household.
 Mather's diary reports "stubborn behavior" from Onesimus following the death of his children.

-In 1716, Onesimus attempted to buy his freedom from Mather, raising funds to "purchase" another enslaved man, named Obadiah, to take his place.
-Mather placed conditions on his release, however, requiring that he remain available to perform work in the Mather household at their command and return five pounds that Mather claimed that Onesimus had stolen from him.
-The proximate cause of Onesimus’ release is unknown; some assert that it was the alleged theft, but Mather's diaries better support Mather's inability to convert Onesimus as his primary motivation to allow Onesimus to purchase his freedom.
+In 1716, Onesimus attempted to buy his freedom from Mather, raising funds to "purchase" another enslaved man named Obadiah to take his place.
+Mather placed conditions on his release however, requiring that he remain available to perform work in the Mather household at their command and return five pounds that Mather claimed that Onesimus had stolen from him.

 Legacy

-Boston and London in 1726 and 1722, respectively, performed trials on citizens and, on average, inoculation decreased the mortality rate from 17% to 2% of the infected population.
+Boston and London, in 1726 and 1722, respectively, performed trials on citizens, and, on average, inoculation decreased the mortality rate from 17% to 2% of the infected population.

 In 1796, the inoculation methodology Onesimus introduced was replaced by Edward Jenner's development of vaccination for smallpox and cowpox.
-Thereafter, vaccination became compulsory in Wales and England and variolation became banned for its side effects.
+Thereafter, vaccination became compulsory in Wales and England, and variolation was banned for its side effects.
 In 1980, the World Health Organization declared that smallpox had been completely eradicated due to global immunization efforts, making it the first and only human infectious disease for which this has been accomplished.

-In the 2016 Boston magazine survey, Onesimus was declared number 52 on a list of the "Best Bostonians of All Time".